FREQUENTLY ASKED QUESTIONS

 Q: Will there be space available to hang out and watch?

-A: Every court will have adjacent hang-out space, plus the “living room” on the main floor with comfortable seating, pickleball TV and more.
+A: There are 2 areas to gather when not on court.
+There is the "living room" area with couches, just outside the cafe and the "Event Space" with more couches, tables, rugs and another TV that is available whenever there is not a special event using the space.
 We’re excited about our second floor which will be built out in phase 2 and offer, locker rooms, fitness classes, we-work space and a viewing lounge which will be a great location for players to relax after their games, mingle with other players and watch the action.

 Q: Will you be serving food and other refreshments?